scuzzydude/asimov/asimov.md

 The Foundation is an engineered system.
 The system uses the basic engineering techniques of equailization and isolation.

-It's not the computer engineering that makes this system work, but the hack of the social system, and the realization that what is truly valuable is easily minable and open to every one.
+It's not systems engineering that makes this system work, but the hack of the social system, and the realization that what is truly valuable is open to everyone.

-This system will work, because it's just a mash-up of some existing working systems and some legal loopholes Capitalists at the turn of the last century didn't realize could be expoloited by the little people.
+This system will work, because it's just a mash-up of some existing working systems and some legal loopholes Capitalists at the turn of the last century didn't realize could be exploited by the little people.

 ### Linux

-I really hate to give credit to a smarty-pants Finn, but credit must be given where due.
-It's not because I think Linux Torvalds design is great -- I find parts of Linux to be suboptimal.[^6]
+I really hate to give credit to a smarty-pants Finn, but credit must be given when due.
+It's not because I think Linux Torvald's design is great -- I find parts of Linux to be suboptimal.[^6]

 It's the governance of Linux that is the brilliance The Foundation will leverage.